ahmedelgendy/GameStore/README.md

 ## Installation

-After cloning the app open your terminal and use this command to install the app pods.
+After cloning the repo open your terminal and use this command to install the app pods.

 ```
 pod install